Triamec/HelloCommandLine/README.md

 ## Operate the *HelloCommandLine* Application

-This application is a command-line tool that guides the user through the setup and control of a TAM (Triamec ADvanced Motion) system using a state machine.
+This application is a command-line tool that guides the user through the setup and control of a TAM (Triamec Advanced Motion) system using a state machine.
 The user can choose between running the application in simulation mode or with connected hardware.
 The application walks the user through the following steps:
 1. AddTopology: Initializes the system topology, either in simulation or with real hardware.
 2. ChoseStation: Detects all available stations and prompts the user to select one.
 3. ChoseAxis: Lists all axes of the selected station and lets the user choose an axis to control.